moldyn/HP35/README.md

 # HP35-Benchmark
 Benchmarking dimensionality reduction methods and clustering on [HP35-DESRES](https://github.com/moldyn/HP35-DESRES).

 This is package automatizes the comparison of  different clustring and dimensionality reduction methods and its effects on the resulting Markov state models.
+So far, only the result of Nagel et al. 19 are reproduced.
+Comparison methods will follow soon.

 If the provided scripts are used, please cite:
 - D. Nagel, A. Weber, B. Lickert and G. Stock, *Dynamical coring of Markov state models*, J. Chem.
 Phys., 150, 094111, 2019; DOI: [10.1063/1.5081767](https://aip.scitation.org/doi/10.1063/1.5081767)